-- 19 (1) Proxies may only validly be appointed by a notice in writing (a "proxy notice") which - - (a) states the name and address of the member appointing the proxy; - (b) Identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed, the person is appointed.
+- 22 (1) Proxies may only validly be appointed by a notice in writing (a 'proxy notice') which - - (a) states the name and address of the member appointing the proxy; - (b) Identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - is signed by or on behalf of the member appointing the proxy, or is authenticated in such manner as the directors may determine; and - (d) Is delivered to the charity in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate. - (2) The charity may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes. - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions.